zotonic/zotonic/doc/ref/cli/index.rst

   Start the background Zotonic server instance.

 ``zotonic stop``
-  Stop the background Zotonic server instance.
+  Stop the Zotonic server instance.

 ``zotonic debug``
   Launch the Zotonic server interactively and get an EShell on the running instance.
 See :ref:`guide-cli-shell`.
   The ``start.sh`` command in the root folder is a shortcut for this command.
+The Zotonic instance can be stopped with twice ctrl-C.

+``zotonic start_nodaemon``
+  Start the Zotonic server instance as a foreground process, but without the interactive EShell.
+This is useful when running Zotonic in a Docker container or other process.

 ``zotonic restart``
-  Restart the background Zotonic server instance.
+  Restart the Zotonic server instance.

 ``zotonic wait [timeout]``
-  Wait ``timeout`` seconds (default: 30) for Zotonic to be started, then return.
+  Wait ``timeout`` seconds (defaults to 30 seconds) for Zotonic to be started, then return.

-``zotonic update``
-  Update the server.
-Compiles and loads any new code, flushes caches and rescans all modules.

 ``zotonic shell``
-  Get an EShell on the running instance.
+  Get an EShell on the running Zotonic instance.
 See :ref:`guide-cli-shell`.

+``zotonic status``
+  List all sites on the running Zotonic instance and their current status.

+``zotonic configfiles``
+  List all config files used for Zotonic.

+``zotonic configtest``
+  Read all config files and check if they are syntactically correct.

+``zotonic config [all | zotonic | erlang]``
+  Prints the configuration as defined in the configuration files.
+Taking into account all shell environment variables.
+  Defaults to showing the `zotonic` config.

 ``zotonic rpc``
   Send an RPC request to the running Zotonic instance.
 Example: `zotonic rpc "zotonic ping"`